 E-Resources

 Below is a list of online databases available for research/instruction.
-If you have questions about the databases, contact the Library at director@rochesterlibrary.org.
+If you have questions about what is available, please contact the Library at director@rochesterlibrary.org.
 Please note some databases are accessible only at the Rochester Library.

-Are you looking for your next book but don’t have any titles in mind?
-Why not try one of these book recommendation totals to find your next favorite read?
+Are you looking for your next book?
+Why not try one of these book recommendation sites to find your next favorite read?

 Goodreads is a multi-purpose social media network designed for readers that lets you connect to your favorite authors and other readers who share your taste in books.
 Use it to keep track of the books you’ve read and those you’d like to read, to get recommendations based on the books you already like, and even enter giveaways to win free books!
-Be sure to join the Rochester Public Library’s Goodreads group, Rochester Reads!
+(Did you know you can go straight to our card catalog to request books you find through Goodreads?
+Find out how here!)

-WhichBook is a fun book recommendation tool that lets you search for books that have certain qualities, like whether they are unusual, optimistic, long, or funny.
-Use the sliders on the website to select how much of a characteristic you would like a book to have (EX: a book that’s very sad vs a book that’s only slightly sad).
+WhichBook is a fun book recommendation tool that lets you search for books that have certain qualities.
+Use the sliders on the website to select how much of the characteristic you would like (EX: a book that’s very sad vs a book that’s only slightly sad).
 You can also customize your search to find books set in specific locations and/or that have specific character types.

 Book Recommendation Lists